big-unibo/DataPlatformDesign/README.md

    ```sh
    python dataplatform_design/src/test/create_test_scenario.py --scenario_name {scenario_name}
    ```
+Upon creation, users can then define the DFD.ttl ontology to reflect the pipeline to be implemented.
+The above script optionally takes a further set of parameters defining paths of user-defined .ttl files for scenario creation, such as
+- --service_ecosystem
+- --tag_taxonomy
+- --solution
+- --preferences
+- --dfd.

 <u>Please note that in case of using user-defined ontologies with different namespaces than the default ones, such ontologies' namespaces and prefixes <b>must</b> be updated in </u> `/dataplatform_design/src/test/scenarios/scenario_{scenario_name}/configs/config.yml`.

 ### Testing scenarios

-Once scenarios have been defined, all of them can be tested via
+Once scenarios have been defined, all of them can be tested by running:

    ```sh
     docker compose up
    ```

-Such script will compute the optimal set of services implementing the DFD for each scenario, and will compare each computed solution to the proposed one, returning true if <u>for each scenario</u>, one of the computed solution matches the proposed one.
+During execution, the script will compute the optimal set of services to implement the DFD for each scenario and compare the computed solutions to the proposed ones.
+The test is considered successful if, for each scenario, at least one computed solution matches the proposed one.

+Additionally, based on the iteration parameters specified in the .env file, the algorithm will be evaluated for each iteration and scenario.
+The results will include:

+- <b>Detailed statistics</b> for each scenario and iteration, saved as .csv files in:
+`/dataplatform_design/dataplatform_design/run_statistics/`
+- <b>Bar charts</b> summarizing the statistics, available in:
+`/dataplatform_design/dataplatform_design/run_statistics/plots`

+This process ensures thorough validation of both the solutions and the algorithm’s performance.